YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - Python-based tool for
 - DNS recon, DNS zone transfer testing, DNS wild card checks, DNS brute-forcing, e-mail enumeration and more.

+DNS:
+- ``` host -t a google.com ```
+- ``` nslookup -recursive www_dot_google.com ```
+- A Address record
+- AAAA 	IPv6 address record
+- CNAME Canonical name record
+- NS Name server record
+- SOA Start of [a zone of] authority record
+- AXFR Authoritative Zone Transfer

+split-horizon DNS: aka  split-view DNS, split-brain DNS, or split DNS.
+-  first DNS server on the internal network and second DNS in DMZ

+DNSSEC:
+- cache poisoning prevention tool.
+- provide to DNS clients (resolvers) origin authentication, authenticated denial of existence and data integrity
+- but not availability or confidentiality

+DynDNS: Dynamic DNS, automatically updating a name server

+EDNS: Extension Mechanisms for DNS,  expanding the size of several parameters of DNS.

 AndroidManifest.xml: basic configuration in an Android application

 Meet-in-the-middle attack:
 - space–time tradeoff cryptographic attack
 - the primary reason why Double DES is not used
 - why a Triple DES key (168-bit) can be bruteforced by an attacker with 256 space and 2112 operations.

 Triple DES: 64-bit block size that is encrypted three times with 56-bit keys

 DES: Data Encryption Standard (DES). fixed block size of 64 bits, and a key size of 56 bits

 IDEA: International Data Encryption Algorithm, a symmetric-key block cipher, used in PGP v2.0
 - 64-bit blocks using a 128-bit key and consists of a series of 8 identical transformations

-AES: The Advanced Encryption Standard (AES).  fixed block size of 128 bits, and a key size of 128, 192, or 256 bits
+AES: The Advanced Encryption Standard (AES).  fixed block size of 128 bits, and a key size of 128, 192, or 256 bits. symmetric.

 HMAC: Hash-based message authentication,  verify both the integrity and authenticity of a message

 Twofish: a symmetric key block cipher, block size of 128 bits, keys up to 256 bits.

 Blowfish: a symmetric-key block cipher

+SHA-1: 20-byte/ 40-hex / 160-bit, algorithm same to MD2, MD4, MD5

+SHA-256:

+MD5: 128-bit hash value

+RC5: symmetric-key block cipher.
+The Advanced Encryption Standard (AES) candidate RC6 was based on RC5.

+Serpent: symmetric key block cipher,  block size of 128 bits,  finalist in the Advanced Encryption Standard (AES)

+CAST-128: 64-bit block size,  key size between 40 and 128 bits,

+RC-4:  stream cipher

-PGP:  public-key cryptography
+PGP, SSL, IKE:  public-key cryptography

+PKI:  certification authority (CA)  issues digital certificates

+CR (Certification Request):  the process of obtaining a certificate.

+VA (Validation authority): verify the validity of a digital certificate.

+KDC (key distribution center):  reduce the risks inherent in exchanging keys.

 Cryptcat: communicate between two systems and encrypts with twofish